 It comes equipped with a manual thermostat and three heat setting switches as well as a ComforTemp feature.
 This feature operates similarly to the Eco Mode mentioned in the previous oil heater review but tries to keep the room temperature around 70-72 degrees.

 It also includes tip-over and overheat protection to keep you safe while providing cozy heating.

 Room size coverage is 150 square feet when used as a primary heat source and 300 square feet as supplemental heat for a room.

 When it comes to finding a portable electric oil heater that offers a lot of value for a low price, this product is a clear winner.

 And although it’s listed as the #3 best oil filled radiator, for many people, it’s their top choice.

-The reason being is that it has checks all of the boxes for a high-quality heater:
+The reason being is that this oil space heater checks all of the boxes for a high-quality unit: